Great Books of the Western World: Volume 60

+Inclusion of the Bible

+It is commonly accepted that the Bible is a part of the canon of the Great Books, although Britannica does not include it in any edition.
+As remarked in the preface to the Synopticon:

+Readers who are startled to find the Bible omitted from the set will be reassured to learn that this was done only because Bibles are already widely distributed, and it was felt unnecessary to bring another, by way of this set, into homes that had several already.

+A lot of reading plans for the Great Books include parts of the Bible.
+Britannica themselves included the Bible in their 10-year Reading Plan.
+St. John's College, a liberal arts school known for Great Books-based curriculum, assigns the Old and New Testaments to students in their sophomore year.

 Criticisms and responses

 Authors

 The selection of authors has come under attack, with some dismissing the project as a celebration of European men, ignoring contributions of women and non-European authors.
 The criticism swelled in tandem with the feminist and civil rights movements.
-Similarly, in his Europe: A History, Norman Davies criticizes the compilation for overrepresenting selected parts of the western world, especially Britain and the U.S., while ignoring the other, particularly Central and Eastern Europe.
+Similarly, in his Europe: A History (1996), Norman Davies criticizes the compilation for overrepresenting selected parts of the Western world, especially Britain and the U.S., while ignoring the other, particularly Central and Eastern Europe.
 According to his calculation, in 151 authors included in both editions, there are 49 English or American authors, 27 Frenchmen, 20 Germans, 15 ancient Greeks, 9 ancient Romans, 4 Russians, 4 Scandinavians, 3 Spaniards, 3 Italians, 3 Irishmen, 3 Scots, and 3 Eastern Europeans.
-Prejudices and preferences, he concludes, are self-evident.
+He concludes that prejudices and preferences are self-evident.
 In response, such criticisms have been derided as ad hominem and biased in themselves.
-The counter-argument maintains that such criticisms discount the importance of books solely because of generic, imprecise and possibly irrelevant characteristics of the books' authors, rather than because of the content of the books themselves.
+The counter-argument maintains that such criticisms discount the importance of books solely because of generic, imprecise, and possibly irrelevant characteristics of the books' authors rather than because of the content of the books themselves.

 Works

 Others thought that while the selected authors were worthy, too much emphasis was placed on the complete works of a single author rather than a wider selection of authors and representative works.
-For instance, two volumes each are reserved for Aristotle, Thomas Aquinas, William Shakespeare and Edward Gibbon.
+For example, two volumes each are reserved for the complete or near-complete collections of Aristotle, Thomas Aquinas, William Shakespeare, and Edward Gibbon.
 The second edition of the set already contained 130 authors and 517 individual works.
 The editors point out that the guides to additional reading for each topic in the Syntopicon refer the interested reader to many more authors.